Project Nike: History

 "The Nike Hercules Story" (1960) de-classified official Nike Hercules and Ajax information film reel.

 The Douglas-built missile was a two-stage missile using a solid fuel booster stage and a liquid fueled (IRFNA/UDMH) second stage.
 The missile could reach a speed of 1,000 mph (1,600 km/h) and an altitude of 70,000 ft (21 km) and had a range of 25 miles (40 km).
 The missile contained an unusual three-part payload, with explosive fragmentation charges at three points down the length of the missile to help ensure a lethal hit.
-The missile's limited range was seen by critics as a serious flaw, because it often meant that the missile had to be sited very close to the area it was protecting.

-Consolidated Western Steel produced the launcher loaders.
+The missile's limited range was seen by critics as a serious flaw, because it often meant that the missile had to be sited very close to the area it was protecting.Consolidated Western Steel produced the launcher loaders.
 Fruehauf Trailer Corporation produced the trailers.

-After disputes between the Army and the Air Force (see the Key West Agreement), all longer-range systems were assigned to the Air Force during 1948.
+Per the Key West Agreement, all longer-range systems were assigned to the Air Force during 1948.
 They merged their own long-range research with Project Thumper, while the Army continued to develop Nike.
-In 1950, the Army formed the Army Anti-Aircraft Command (ARAACOM) to operate batteries of anti-aircraft guns and missiles.
-ARAACOM was renamed the US Army Air Defense Command (USARADCOM) during 1957.
-It adopted a simpler acronym, ARADCOM, in 1961.
+In 1950, the Army formed the Army Anti-Aircraft Command to operate batteries of anti-aircraft guns and missiles, which was renamed the Army Air Defense Command (ARADCOM).